Optimize images on demand

 What is Image Processor?

-Azion Image Processor is a real-time image optimization service.
-Key features include: automatic WebP/AVIF conversion, on-the-fly resizing and compression, URL-based transformations, support for JPEG/PNG/GIF/BMP/ICO formats, and up to 80% file size reduction.
+Azion Image Processor is a real-time image optimization service that transforms images on demand from any HTTP-accessible origin.
+Key features include: automatic WebP/AVIF conversion based on browser support, on-the-fly resizing and compression via URL parameters, no separate storage requirement, support for JPEG/PNG/GIF/BMP/ICO formats, and up to 80% file size reduction.
 It improves Core Web Vitals without storing multiple image versions.

 How do I resize an image with Image Processor?